Country Transition Planning

 These changes in financing will require countries to proactively plan for a transition away from GPEI resources.
-To manage these changes successfully, governments must lead the development of national transition plans that determine what polio functions will be integrated into other existing initiatives, and what functions may be phased out.
+To manage these changes successfully, governments must lead the development of national transition plans that determine what polio functions will be integrated into other existing initiatives, and what functions may be prioritized or phased out.
 Each national plan should address local needs and priorities, and may draw on lessons learned from the various pathways to achieving eradication.

 Every country with staff, systems, and infrastructure that are funded by GPEI should plan for this transition.
 There are 16 countries that together receive over 90% of the GPEI resources that have been identified as a priority for transition planning.
 The programme is working closely with these countries to help support development of their transition plans.

 To assist countries in the transition planning process, GPEI has proposed a series of seven steps to guide the development of national plans.
 These steps are flexible and may be easily adapted by countries to suit their local context.
 Global guidelines have also been developed to support countries in their process of drafting national transition plans.

 Where possible, transition planning should be integrated into existing country planning processes, such as the National Health Sector Strategic Plan (NHSSP) and the comprehensive Multi-Year Plan (cMYP).

 GPEI is closely tracking the status of national planning processes, to help identify challenges as they arise, and provide and mobilize support as needed.